-- Add the crab, panko, onions, garlic, thyme and lemon juice to the chopped mushroom stems.
+- Add the crab, panko, onions, garlic, 1 teaspoon of fresh thyme leaves (1/4 teaspoon dried), and lemon juice to the chopped mushroom stems.

 - Reserve 2 tablespoons of the shredded cheese and add the remainder to the crab mixture.

-- Combine gently and season to taste with salt and pepper before stirring in the beaten egg.
+- Combine gently, season to taste with salt and pepper, and add more thyme if desired before stirring in the beaten egg.

 - Divide the stuffing between the mushrooms and compress gently to form a slight mound.